rvats20/RAG-LLM-APP/README.md

 We welcome contributions!
 Please fork the repository and submit a pull request with your changes.
 Ensure your code adheres to the project's coding standards and includes appropriate tests.

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is license free so feel free to use it as needed.

 ## Contact
 For any questions or suggestions, please contact rahul.rkumar23@gmail.com.